 In the early days British currency, or sterling, was in short supply in New South Wales.
 Much of it was exchanged for imported goods and therefore left the colony.
 This led to a widespread barter system, where rum was often exchanged for other goods.
 By punching a hole through Spanish pieces of eight, Governor Macquarie’s administration created the holey dollar, which was only acceptable within the colony, alleviating the crisis.

-The Royal Australian Mint writes that the only currency that arrived with the First Fleet was 300 pounds in English coinage held by the Governor, and other foreign currency held by private individuals.
+According to the Royal Australian Mint the only currency that arrived with the First Fleet was 300 pounds in English coinage held by the Governor, and other foreign currency held by private individuals.
 This included English coins as well as Dutch guilders, Indian rupees and Spanish reales.
-As the supply of coinage diminished the use of rum as a trading commodity increased, benefiting a privileged group of marine corps officers (who became known as the Rum Corps) and other wealthy citizens who could import the liquor.
+In 1797, a “cartwheel penny” was minted in London to be shipped to the colonies, alleviating the shortage of coins.
+However, the supply of coinage continued to diminish and the use of rum as a trading commodity increased.
+This benefited a privileged group of marine corps officers (who became known as the Rum Corps) and other wealthy citizens who could import the liquor.
 In 1806 Governor Bligh tried to prohibit the use of rum as a currency, inciting rebellion among his officers.

 Governor Lachlan Macquarie arrived in New South Wales in 1810 and took steps to remedy the currency problem.
 He imported 40,000 silver Spanish eight-reale pieces and employed a convicted forger called William Henshall to cut a hole in the centre of these coins and counter-stamp them with their new identity.
 The coin with the hole became known as the holey dollar, while the small piece stamped from the centre was called a dump.
 Both were used as currency.